Options for Paying Your Rent

 3. By Phone with Debit Card

-You can also pay over the phone using a Debit Card by contacting our Income Team on 0208 685 5777 (option 2) incomes@haighousing.org.uk
+You can also pay over the phone using a debit card by contacting our Income Team on 0208 685 5777 (option 2).

 4. Post Office

-Payments can be made using your Payment Card at any Post Office in the UK.
-Payment can be by cash or cheque payable to “Post Office Counters Limited”.
+Payments can be made using your payment card at any post office in the UK.
+Payments can be made by cash or cheque, payable to “Post Office Counters Limited”.

 5. Paypoint